spy-js/spy-js/README.md

 ```
 The sample assumes that you have a locally hosted web project at ```http://localhost:3002/```.
 To trace it you'll need to open the project at ```http://localhost:3004/```, you are still able to browse non-traced version at ```http://localhost:3002/```.

 Mapper above is configured not to trace jQuery (or any jQuery plugins or related scripts if they have "jquery" string in their URL).
 It is also configured to trace minified underscore library, prettify it, but not collect any runtime data from it.

-For the rest of the scripts the mapper maps them to local files using ```c:\\myproject\\``` root plus whatever the script path relative to ```http://localhost:3002/```, not prettifying them because these are local scripts that are formatted nicely anyway and constraining object dumps to reasonably low limits to avoid any performance issues on the traced website (traversing objects and sending dumps across the wire does take additional time).
+**(skip this paragraph if you're using WebStorm integration)** For the rest of the scripts the mapper maps them to local files using ```c:\\myproject\\``` root plus whatever the script path relative to ```http://localhost:3002/```.

+Mapper is not prettifying them because these are local scripts that are formatted nicely anyway and constraining object dumps to reasonably low limits to avoid any performance issues on the traced website (traversing objects and sending dumps across the wire does take additional time).

 When tracing the website, according to the specified event filter we'll only see the code executed by timeouts, intervals and click events.